 Madison Parks has some of the best lake views in the area with beaches located throughout the city.
-Seasonal lifeguard service is provided at select beaches, beginning in June and continuing into September.
-See below for specific days and times for each location.
+Seasonal lifeguard service is provided at select beaches, beginning in June and continuing into early September.
+See below or 2019 LIFEGUARD SCHEDULE for specific days and times for each location.

 BEACHES with multiple lifeguards (Thursday, June 13 - Monday, September 2)

 BEACHES with a single lifeguard (Friday, June 14 - Sunday, August 18)